 The 600,000 acres of Wilderness Study Areas (WSAs) in Washoe County are immediately threatened by actions proposed by Washoe County Commissioners.
 They are proposing to get rid of about 400,000 acres of these Wilderness Study Areas and designate only about 150,000 acres of them as Wilderness.

-Write or email your Washoe County Commissioner BEFORE MAY 30
+Please write or email your Washoe County Commissioner:

 Washoe County Commissioners, 1001 E. Ninth St. Building A, Reno, NV 89512

 - Commissioner Vaughn Hartung firstname.lastname@example.org

 - Commissioner Kitty Jung firstname.lastname@example.org

 Not sure who your commissioner is?
 Find out here.

 Here are some suggestions on how to deliver an effective message:

 - Be sure to tell them you are a constituent in their district and that you vote!
 Don’t hesitate to give them your address and phone number.